werhereitacademy/DataEngineering_Module_Week_10/README.md

 Send this data to Kafka every 60 seconds.

 🖥️ Consumer 1 – Python
 Create another Python file.

-It should read real-time data from Kafka and show the current wind speed on the console.
+It should read real-time data from Kafka and display the current wind speed in the console.

 ⚡ Consumer 2 – Spark

-In the Fabric portal, create a new Notebook.
+In Fabric, create a new Notebook.

 Start a Spark session.

-Use Structured Streaming to read the data coming from Ngrok.
+Use Structured Streaming to read data from Ngrok.

-Add a timestamp to each record automatically.
+Add an automatic timestamp to each record.

-Calculate the average temperature in a 5-minute window.
+Calculate the average temperature within a 5-minute window.

-Move the window every 1 minute (so the average updates each minute).
+Slide the window every 1 minute to update the average dynamically.

-Save the results to your Lakehouse in Delta format under the table name avg_temperature.
+Save the results in Delta format to the Lakehouse table named:

+nginx
+Copy code
+avg_temperature
+🧠 Summary
+This project demonstrates:

+Real-time data streaming using Kafka

+Data ingestion from WeatherAPI

+Public data access with Ngrok

+Real-time analytics in Spark Structured Streaming

+🧩 Folder Structure Example
+Copy code
+kafka_demo/
+│
+├── docker-compose.yml
+├── producer.py
+├── consumer_python.py
+├── consumer_spark_notebook.ipynb
+└── README.md
+✨ Author
+Prepared as part of a Kafka Real-Time Streaming Demo (Python + Docker + Spark).